Build-up diet for cancer patients

 Dinner ideas

-• Roast or fried meat or fish – salmon and other oily fish like mackerel and sardines are particularly nutritious
+• Roast or fried meat or fish.
+Salmon and other oily fish like mackerel and sardines are particularly nutritious

-• Vegetarian or vegan burger or sausages etc
+• Vegetarian or vegan burger or sausages

 • Casseroles and stews – add meat, beans or lentils for extra protein and nutrition

-• Shepherd’s pie or vegetarian / vegan alternative using beans / lentils
+• Shepherd’s pie or vegetarian/vegan alternative using beans / lentils

 Add butter, cream or olive oil to any vegetables you have with your dinner.
-For example, creamed spinach, buttered carrots or sweetcorn.
+For example, creamed spinach, buttered carrots or buttered sweetcorn.
 Fry or roast potatoes or sweet potatoes, or add butter or cream to mashed or boiled potatoes.

 Dessert ideas